arthur-ai/bench/docs/source/quickstart.md

 Make sure you have completed installation from the [setup](setup.md) guide before moving on to this quickstart.

-## (Optional) Environment Setup
+## Environment setup

-Set the environment variable BENCH_FILE_DIR to point to the local directory where you want your test results to be saved (this will by default be "./bench_runs", a folder inside the direcrory wherever you are running your tests from).
+The environment variable `BENCH_FILE_DIR` points to the local directory where your test data is saved and visualized by Arthur Bench.

+If you are running this quickstart right after completing the [setup](setup.md) guide, then take a moment to reset `BENCH_FILE_DIR` to its default value, `"./bench_runs"`.
+This will direct the bench UI to point to your new quickstart test suite instead of the examples from the setup.

 ```
-export BENCH_FILE_DIR="your/bench/file/dir/"
+export BENCH_FILE_DIR="./bench_runs"
 ```

 ## Creating your first test suite